juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/WORKFLOWS.md

 # 🧬 Workflow Overview

-This repository implements a **two-stage modular workflow** for constructing and analyzing taxon-specific level pangenomes of oral microbes.
-The designed prioritizes transparency, reproducibility, and community utility, so each step can be reused or adapted for new genome collections.
+This repository implements a **two-stage modular workflow** for constructing and analyzing taxon-specific pangenomes of oral microbes.
+The workflows prioritize transparency, reproducibility, and community utility, allowing each stage to be reused or adapted for new genome collections.
+A **third stage** describes how to import state files (JSON) containing the visual instructions for anvi’o, along with the corresponding procedure to generate SVG and PDF outputs for download.

 ***